What is Collaboration in Git?

 Check previous logs

-To look back into what are all the commits which are made in the repository you can simply use :
+To look back into what are all the commits that are made in the repository you can simply use:

 By default, if no argument is passed with this command.
 It will show the logs in reverse chronological order.